AlenjandroWang/MoIIE/README.md

-# MoIIE MoIIE: Mixture of Intra- and Inter-Modality Experts for Large Vision Language Models
+# MoIIE: Mixture of Intra- and Inter-Modality Experts for Large Vision Language Models